top of page

 Overskrift

-But Lom isn’t just a summer destination.
+There’s always something happening in Lom, all year round.
 The modern multi-purpose hall is a hub of activity throughout the year.
 Here people go to the movie theatre, concerts, theater performances, sports, and more.
 It also houses a swimming pool, gym, and community meeting spaces.

 Bildekreditering